1player/resume/README.md

 **Style:**

 - [ ] Fix hyperlink highlight style
-- [ ] Get a font with proper small caps for company titles
+- [ ] Get a proper font
-- [ ] Hanging bullet points

 **Content:**

-- [ ] Update Profile section
-- [ ] Trim and update Technical Expertise section
+- [x] Trim and update Technical Expertise section
-- [ ] Update Work Experience section
+- [x] Update Work Experience section
-- [ ] Make it all fit into a single page
+- [x] Make it all fit into a single page

 ## See also